Permanent Court of Arbitration: Organization

+The PCA is held in the Peace Palace.

-The PCA is not a conventional court, but an administrative organization with the objective of having permanent and readily available means to serve as the registry for purposes of international arbitration and other related procedures, including commissions of enquiry and conciliation.
+The PCA is not a conventional court, but an intergovernmental organization with the objective of having permanent and readily available means to serve as the registry for purposes of international arbitration and other related procedures, including commissions of enquiry and conciliation.

 The Administrative Council (formally the Permanent Administrative Council) is a body composed of all the diplomatic representatives of the Contracting Parties accredited to the Netherlands.
-It is presided by the Minister of Foreign Affairs of the Netherlands, who is also a Contracting Party.
 It is responsible for the "direction and control" of the International Bureau, directs the organisation's budget and reports on its activities.

-The International Bureau is the Secretariat of the PCA and is headed by the Secretary-General.
+The International Bureau is the Secretariat of the PCA and is headed by the secretary-general.
 It provides linguistic, research, administrative and financial support to PCA arbitration tribunals.

 The third organ of the PCA are the Members of the Court.
-Each Contracting Party may appoint up to four persons "of known competency in questions of international law, of the highest moral reputation and disposed to accept the duties of arbitrators" for a renewable 6-year term.
-In addition to forming a panel of potential arbitrators, the Members of the Court from each Contracting Party constitute a “national group,” which is entitled to nominate candidates for the election to the International Court of Justice.
-The Members of the Court (along with the judges of the International Court of Justice) are among a handful of groups entitled to nominate candidates for the Nobel Peace Prize.
+Each contracting party may appoint up to four persons "of known competency in questions of international law, of the highest moral reputation and disposed to accept the duties of arbitrators" for a renewable six-year term.
+In addition to forming a panel of potential arbitrators, the Members of the Court from each contracting party constitute a "national group", which is entitled to nominate candidates for the election to the International Court of Justice (ICJ).
+The Members of the Court (along with the judges of the ICJ) are among a handful of groups entitled to nominate candidates for the Nobel Peace Prize.